emecdelam/C_safe_pointers/README.md

 frees a node and the pointer it pointed to, also removes it from the list of pointers. if the pointer is not valid, it returns `POINTER_INVALID_INPUT` else `POINTER_SUCCESS`, it can also return `POINTER_NOT_FOUND` if the user manually removed the pointer already

-## Testing

-When using valgrind, no leaks were detected with a semi complex test, you can also run the tests using the Makefile, `make test` to test the program for allcoating and freeing memory and `make leak` to test for unfreed memory with valgrind